Irreducibility of Lagrangian Quot schemes over an algebraic curve: Introduction

 \subsection{Notation}

 Throughout, $C$ denotes a complex projective smooth curve of genus $g \ge 0$.
 If $W$ is a vector bundle over $C$ and $E \subset W$ a locally free subsheaf, we denote by $\bE$ the saturation, which is a vector subbundle of $W$.
-The Quot scheme $Q^{0, t}(F)$ parameterizes all subsheaves $E \subset F$ whose quotient $F/E$ is a torsion sheaf of degree $t$.
-Since such quotients are called elementary transformations, we write $\Elm^t(F):= Q^{0, t}(F)$.